desene95/docker_python/README.md

 # dockerize
-A repo that hosts a dockerized image
+A repo that hosts files needed to build and publish a docker image